 I started Erebus Works because I wanted to make something that could stand on its own, even after I’m gone.

-We’re trying to build something long, patient, and honest.
 A story that doesn’t rush, that takes its time with people, with choices, with consequences.
-Something original, not just in idea, but in how it feels to sit with it.
-We want to go deep enough that it starts to feel real.
+Something original, not just in what it tells, but in how it feels to sit with it.
+We want to go deep enough that it begins to feel real.

 We want to make something that people don’t just read and move on from.
 Something they stay with.
 Something they talk about, argue over, carry with them without noticing.
 Something that slowly becomes part of how they see things.